graphcore/tutorials/tutorials/tensorflow2/keras/README.md

 937/937 [==============================] - 3s 3ms/step - loss: 0.2358 - accuracy: 0.9294
 ```

 The training time has been significantly reduced by use of the IPU.
 We ignore the reported total for the first epoch because this time includes the model's compilation time.

+>To avoid recompiling the same code every time a TensorFlow process is started, you can [turn on caching of the executable](https://docs.graphcore.ai/projects/tensorflow-user-guide/en/latest/compiling.html#compiling-and-pre-compiling-executables).

 The file `completed_demos/completed_demo_ipu.py` shows what the code looks like after the above changes are made.
 If your code  is not working, you may find it useful to compare your code to that in `completed_demos/completed_demo_ipu.py`.